WinRout/ntua_qing/README.md

 6th Semester Course in NTUA

-This course focuses on the fundamentals of Queueing Theory. \\
-In this lab we simulated various Queuing Systems such as
+This course focuses on the fundamentals of Queueing Theory. \n In this lab we simulated various Queuing Systems such as
 * M\M\1
 * M\M\k